 Ramadan in my Egyptian home, did I have to fast?

 You are probably wondering how I spent the whole month with a family who fast and if I had to fast too?
 Of course I didn’t have to.
 There is no “must” in my family.
 Every day we used to go to my husband’s home to have iftar together.
 His sibling, aunts, uncles, cousins were coming… We used to spend this time with family.
 Nobody expected me to fast and I didn’t even plan to do that.
 Everyone around me knew about it and nobody has ever said anything.

 I will tell you more.
 Sometimes we spent a whole day with our Egyptian family and my husband and mother-in-law used to prepare breakfast and lunch for me, so I am not hungry for the whole day.
 At first, I felt bad that I was eating while they couldn’t but once I said it out loud, they laughed and explained to me that they were used to fasting and they don’t do it as a punishment, they want to fast.
 So, in the morning I had breakfast, during the day I ate something light so later in the evening I could have iftar with family.
 I loved the family atmosphere and I can’t imagine not taking part in it when I was so close.

 Another thing I liked in my Egyptian home is the fact that they don’t eat much for suhur.
-The last meal before the sunrise is not to make their stomachs full for the whole day so they don’t feel hungry at all.
-You know, the idea of fasting is not to use few hours between sunset and sunrise to eat non-stop 😉
+The last meal before the dawn is not to make their stomachs full for the whole day so they don’t feel hungry at all.
+You know, the idea of fasting is not to use few hours between sunset and dawn to eat non-stop.

 The other side of the coin